About this listing

 There is an ashtray on our outside landing.
 Please be mindful of others and of course, no smoking inside.

 Common courtesy is expected in a shared home.
 Be mindful of cleaning up after yourself.
-Wash dishes throughly and after showering, please wipe the area clean with your bathmat and deposit it in the hallway basket.
+Wash dishes throughly and after showering, please wipe the area clean with your bathmat and hang it up or deposit it in the hallway basket.

 Hooks are in every room to encourage drying and enviromental thrift of reuse of towels.

-Maps, sunscreens, and a sand umbrella can be found near the Living Room desk.
+Maps, sunscreens, and an umbrella can be found on the Living Room desk.
+Their is a beach umbrella leaning behind the kitchen door.
 Feel free to use what you can and put the rest back accordingly.

 Feedback or concerns are always welcome!